-Humanity has been questioning the unknown since the dawn of time, filling the terrifying void with gods and monsters to bring us comfort in the darkness, to find meaning, hope that there is something waiting for us on the other side.
-That we don’t just blink out.
+Humanity has been questioning the unknown since the dawn of time, filling the terrifying void with gods and monsters to bring us comfort in the darkness, to find meaning and hope that there is something waiting for us on the other side.
+That our consciousness exists beyond the death of earthly bodies.
+That we don’t just blink out and fade away.

 Skeptics like Harry Houdini set out to pull back the veil on those they believed were charlatans and reveal their parlor tricks to the public.
 But, just in case the dead really could communicate with the living, Houdini made a pact with his wife Bess.
 If he died, he would attempt to contact her with a coded message only they would know.